karmenmarkov/An-Interpretable-Feature-Based-Machine-Learning-Approach-for-Automatic-Sleep-Staging-Using-PPG/feature_extraction_and_significance/README.md

 ### [extractPPGTDFeatures.m](https://github.com/kmarkoveth/PPG/blob/main/feature_extraction_and_significance/extractPPGTDFeatures.m)
 * **Purpose**: Provides a detailed analysis of time-domain features from PPG data.
 The function computes a variety of metrics that provide insights into the waveform's properties such as variability, central tendency, dispersion, and shape, which are indicative of underlying cardiovascular dynamics.
 * **Inputs**:
-  * 'data': Matrix of PPG data, with each column representing an epoch.
-The first row is assumed to contain labels and is not included in the analysis.
+  * ‘data’ - Matrix of PPG signal data, with each column representing an epoch (first row contains labels).
-  * 'detected_peaks': Indices of systolic peaks detected in each epoch.
+  * ‘detected_peaks’ - Cell array containing detected peaks for each epoch.
-  * 'detected_onsets': Indices of the onset of cardiac cycles in each epoch.
+  * ‘detected_onsets’ - Cell array containing detected onsets for each epoch.
-  * 'fs': Sampling frequency, which is crucial for converting sample numbers into time intervals for relevant features.
+  * ‘fs’ - Sampling rate of the PPG signal.
 * **Outputs**:
-  * 'features_table': MATLAB table with one row per epoch and columns for each calculated feature, including statistical summaries and variability metrics.
+  * ‘features_table’ - MATLAB table with one row per epoch and columns for each calculated feature, including statistical summaries and variability metrics.
 * **Process**:
   * Iterates through each epoch to calculate a wide range of time-domain features.
   * Computes min and max values within the PPG signal to understand signal amplitude.